judithsirera/boilerplate-graphql-api/README.md

 This boilerplate already integrates authentication middlewares based on `authChecker`.
 In order to change the authentication requirements, you need to write your logic in the [`helpers/authChecker.ts`](src/helpers/authChecker.ts) file.

-For more documentation on custom authorization validator, you can check TypeGraphql [Authoration Docs](https://typegraphql.com/docs/authorization.html)
+For more documentation on custom authorization validator, you can check TypeGraphql [Authorization Docs](https://typegraphql.com/docs/authorization.html)

 This boilerplate offers two decorators for checking authorization: